26 июня 2018

 Beer lover may find dozens of small craft brew restaurants all over the center of our city.
 In case you prefer some couleur locale, I would recommend old-fashioned Soviet-style "Tolstiy Fraer" (to my regret, there is no English or any other languages on their web-site except Russian; you may use automatic Google translate or practice your own language abilities) 😊

 NB!
-Drinking alcohol right on the street is illegal - regardless if bottle is hidden in opaque package or not; in fact, there is a very little chance to get troubled by police just for a bottle of beer on hot summer day - but I would prefer avoiding any risk.
+Drinking alcohol right on the street is illegal — regardless if bottle is hidden in opaque package or not; in fact, there is a very little chance to get troubled by police just for a bottle of beer on hot summer day — but I would prefer avoiding any risk.
+By the way, local police is quite more tolerant to foreign tourists than to local bums )

 Smoking and vaping is also forbidden in plenty of public places: indoor bars and restaurants, all public transport and its stops, all state, educational and medical facilities, dwelling houses' elevators and stairways, railway stations and airports, hotels (unless in special "smoker's rooms" if available) etc.